simeononsecurity/simeononsecurity.ch/content/articles/unsafe-c-sharp-functions-secure-coding-practices/index.en.md

 ### **Unsafe: Using `string.Format()`**

-The utilization of `string.Format()` introduces a precarious avenue for **format string vulnerabilities**, a fertile ground for potential exploits.
+The use of `string.Format()` introduces a precarious avenue for **format string vulnerabilities**, a fertile ground for potential exploits.
 In this scenario, attackers could cunningly inject malicious format specifiers, thus unfurling a realm of unauthorized data disclosure and in some dire instances, ushering in the nefarious specter of remote code execution.

 ```c#
 // Using string.Format()